mehdi-farsi/indie_weeklies-issue-generators/docs/decisions.md

 4. Implement a web interface for previewing and editing before publishing.
 5. Add analytics tracking for newsletter performance.
 6. Improve error handling for Twitter's changing page structure.
+7. Expand the glossary with more terms and allow users to contribute new entries.
+8. Add analytics to track which glossary entries are shared most frequently.